 - The initialization phase, referred to as initialization, is shared by all the implementations.
 It corresponds to the time for factorizing the matrix associated with the local Dirichlet problem and constructing the local Schur complement using the MUMPS package.
 This phase also includes the final solution for the internal dof, once the interface problem has been solved (i.e., solution of the local Dirichlet problem).
-The computational cost of this initialization phase is displayed in Table 5.8 for various subdomain sizes. - The preconditioner setup time is the time required to build the preconditioner, which is the time for assembling the local assembled Schur matrix, using neighbour to neighbour communication, and factorizing this local assembled Schur matrix using LAPACK for $M{\rm d-64}$ and $M{\rm d-mix}$, or first sparsifying and then factorizing using MUMPS for $M{\rm sp-64}$ and $M{\rm sp-mix}$.
+The computational cost of this initialization phase is displayed in Table 5.8 for various subdomain sizes. - The preconditioner setup time is the time required to build the preconditioner, which is the time for assembling the local assembled Schur matrix, using neighbour to neighbour communication, and factorizing this local assembled Schur matrix using LAPACK for M{d-64} and M{d-mix} , or first sparsifying and then factorizing using MUMPS for M{sp-64} and M{sp-mix} .
 The elapsed time for various problems sizes are reported in Table 5.9. - The iterative loop is the PCG iterations.

 The initialization times, displayed in Table 5.8, are independent of the number of subdomains and only depend on their size.
 We can again observe the nonlinear cost of the direct solver with respect to the problem size.
 This nonlinear behaviour was the main origin of the superlinear speedups observed in the iso-problem size experiments in Section 5.4.1.
+The setup time to build the preconditioner is reported in Table 5.9.
+We should mention that the assembly time does not depend much on the number of processors (because the maximum communication is performed among 26 neighbours for the internal subdomains), but rather on whether 64-bit or 32-bit calculation is used.
+Using a mixed approach enables a reduction by a factor around 1.7 for the dense variants and 1.3 for the sparse ones.
+Larger savings are observed when dense and sparse variants are compared, the latter being about three times faster.